cezarypiatek/cezarypiatek.github.io/src/content/post/why-i-dont-use-mediatr-for-cqrs/index.md

     Task<TCommandResult> Dispatch<TCommand, TCommandResult>(TCommand command);
 }
 ```
-If we want to keep strictly to the pattern, the `Handle` method of `ICommandHandler` should not return anything, but in real world application there's always a need to return something like validation result or newly created resource's id so it's much easier when this method return an object.
+If we want to keep strictly with the pattern, the `Handle` method of `ICommandHandler` should not return anything, but in real world application, there's always a need to return something, like validation result or the identifier of newly created resource so it's much easier when this method return an object.

 We also need to provide an implementation of dispatcher's interfaces.
 For ASP.NET core with default DI container it might look as follows: